 - Register onto an available course.
-If none of the term's course schedules are suitable, the applicant will be placed on a pre-registration list until later courses are opened for registration. - 2.
+If none of the term's course schedules are suitable, an online asynchronous version of the course will be available in 2022 and open to all.
+Details of the asynchronous course will be available at www.ncelp.org/cpd when it is launched in late Spring. - 2.
 Complete the pre-course knowledge quiz within 14 calendar days.
 The registration will be confirmed only when the knowledge quiz has been completed.
 If an applicant fails to complete their knowledge quiz within the specified time period, they will lose their place on the course. - 3.
 Review the course pack (sent on confirmation of registration) and sign a Code of Conduct ahead of the course start date.